SHE WAS ONLY A CLOWN is a special serialized novel presented in weekly installments every Saturday.

 As Sktizo Cyko, he trudged along the dirt road that connected his property to the main highway just outside of Hopp’s Hollow Illinois.
 Moaning loudly, Skitzo held up a cardboard sign that read “The End Is Near!
 They’re All Laughing At You!”

 He lived in the boonies in a tiny town called Medora, but so did a lot of other people.
-All along Service Road K, pickup trucks full of rednecks and sports cars full of teenagers who went to high school with Elwood traveled to and from the laughably small town square, or commuted back and forth to Hopp’s for work.
+All along Service Road K, pickup trucks full of rednecks and sports cars full of teenagers who had gone to high school with Elwood traveled to and from the laughably small town square—which consisted of a root-beer shack, an old laundry with one working washer, and a municipal building which acted as the post office, police station, firehouse and city hall—or commuted back and forth to Hopp’s for work.

 Elwood was trying to scare them.